The stomach cancer proteome

 Table 1.
-The 20 genes with highest significance associated with unfavorable prognosis in stomach cancer.
+The 20 genes with highest significance associated with an unfavorable prognosis in stomach cancer.

 Favorable prognostic genes in stomach cancer

 For favorable genes, higher relative expression levels at diagnosis give significantly higher overall survival for the patients.
-There are 128 genes associated with favorable prognosis in stomach cancer.
-In Table 2, the top 20 most significant genes related to favorable prognosis are listed.
+There are 128 genes associated with a favorable prognosis in stomach cancer.
+In Table 2, the top 20 most significant genes related to a favorable prognosis are listed.

 CLDN7 is a gene associated with a favorable prognosis in stomach cancer.
 The best separation is achieved by an expression cutoff at 48.5 fpkm which divides the patients into two groups with 42% 5-year survival for patients with high expression versus 19% for patients with low expression, p-value: 4.09e-4.
 Immunohistochemical staining using an antibody targeting CLDN7 (HPA014703) shows a differential expression pattern in stomach cancer samples.

 ANAPC2 is another gene associated with a favorable prognosis in stomach cancer.
 The best separation is achieved by an expression cutoff at 5.4 fpkm which divides the patients into two groups with 42% 5-year survival for patients with high expression versus 11% for patients with low expression, p-value: 2.87e-4.
 Immunohistochemical staining using an antibody targeting ANAPC2 (CAB018692) shows a differential expression pattern in stomach cancer samples.

 Table 2.
-The 20 genes with highest significance associated with favorable prognosis in stomach cancer.
+The 20 genes with highest significance associated with a favorable prognosis in stomach cancer.

 The stomach cancer transcriptome

-The transcriptome analysis shows that 73% (n=14401) of all human genes (n=19670) are expressed in stomach cancer.
+The transcriptome analysis shows that 73% (n=14736) of all human genes (n=20090) are expressed in stomach cancer.
 All genes were classified according to the stomach cancer-specific expression into one of five different categories, based on the ratio between mRNA levels in stomach cancer compared to the mRNA levels in the other 16 analyzed cancer tissues.

 Figure 1.
 The distribution of all genes across the five categories based on transcript abundance in stomach cancer as well as in all other cancer tissues.

 Table 3.
-Number of genes in the subdivided categories of elevated expression in stomach cancer.
+The number of genes in the subdivided categories of elevated expression in stomach cancer.